-The ball is in player possession when a player has the ball firmly in his grasp by holding or controlling it while contacting the ground inbounds.
+The ball is in player possession when a player has the ball firmly in his grasp by holding or controlling it with hand(s) or arm(s) while contacting the ground inbounds.

 b.
 Team Possession

 The ball is in team possession: